drew-ross/DOM-II/README.md

 	5. dragend
 	6. scroll
 	7. keydown
-	8.
+	8. dblclick
-	9.
+	9. focus
-	10.
+	10. blur

 Using the 10 unique events, find ways to update the DOM in creative ways.
 For example you could change colors, animate objects, remove objects, etc.

-* [ ] Nest two similar events somewhere in the site and prevent the event propagation properly
+* [X] Nest two similar events somewhere in the site and prevent the event propagation properly
-* [ ] Stop the navigation items from refreshing the page by using `preventDefault()`
+* [X] Stop the navigation items from refreshing the page by using `preventDefault()`

 ## Stretch Task: